 In order to be considered a full-time student, graduate students must enroll in 12 units every quarter.
 For your first quarter, your recommended schedule is:

 Almost everything about our department, including class registration, will be explained at our department orientation.
 More information about orientation is available at our orientation page.

 Please plan to arrive in Davis before graduate student orientation begins.
 Allow yourself time to settle into your new home, get a bicycle, and find out where things are.

-If you have any questions that were not answered above, email Jessica Stoller, the Graduate Student Affairs Officer, at firstname.lastname@example.org.
+If you have any questions that were not answered above, email the graduate student service advisors at firstname.lastname@example.org.